JANUARY 12 - 14, 2018

 Cumberland Island is one of Georgia’s greatest natural treasures and it holds an important place at the Conservancy.
 In 1972, through the advocacy of the Georgia Conservancy and other conservation-focused organizations and citizens, Cumberland was established as a National Seashore, providing for the protection of the island’s upland maritime forests, saltwater marsh and 17 miles of beach.

-The preservation of the Cumberland Island National Seashore remains a focus of the Georgia Conservancy.
-Every year, we take dozens of volunteers to the island to perform service work at Cumberland’s historic structures, remote backcountry trails and deserted beaches.
+The preservation of the Cumberland Island National Seashore remains a focus of the Georgia Conservancy in all of our programmatic areas.
+In addition to our advocacy efforts on the island, every year we take dozens of volunteers to the island to perform service work at Cumberland’s historic structures, remote backcountry trails and deserted beaches.

 This service weekend was also the inspiration of our 2015 / 2016 Cumberland Island Trail Restoration Project, an 8-month long trail restoration, GPS mapping and trail signage endeavor led by the Georgia Conservancy's Laura Buckmaster and sponsored by REI's Every Trail Connects campaign.
 Learn more about the project and download your very own Georgia Conservancy Cumberland Island Trail Map

 Trip Price: Cumberland Service Camping (Hunt Camp) - $150

 *Includes Friday night dinner, all Saturday meals and Sunday breakfast

 Recommended Experience Levels: Beginner (Dungeness) & Intermediate (Hunt Camp)

 Trip Snapshot Details: Click to learn more and for downloadable .pdf